Password managers are great but sometimes, you need create a strong password that you can remember yourself. Here’s how

 ‘I was going to PHONE MUM but then I decided to DRIVE round from MY PLACE To HER’S and SURPRISE her’

 This is the password clue we can write down or put in as the prompt on password recovery.
 We don’t need or use the capitals you see here, we’ve added these to show you how this creates our password.
 So my mum’s mobile number ends 703996.
 Her name is Margret but we all call her Maggie (maGGie).
 My favourite toy car as a kid was a Renault 5 GTS turbo.
-My own postcode is FS123WQ is and I’m going to (>) mum’s at AB320DF and it will be a surprise (!) visit.
+My own postcode is FS123WQ and I’m going to (>) mum’s at her postcode AB320DF and it will be a surprise (!) visit.
 Put these elements together and we get the password:

 This password will, apparently, take 126 duovigintillion years to crack.
 We’ve no idea how long that is but it is safe to assume that it’s longer than the universe will actually exist.
 With 45 elements arranged in something that makes no sense (to anyone else) it is a killer password.
 Personally, I use and remember by heart, a 25 element password which would take a rather more modest 115 octillion years to crack.
 Create a little story using alphanumerics you either remember or can look up easily.
 Then use the password everyday.